-In past years, the FAFSA has not been available until January 1 of the year preceding the award/academic year e.g., January 1, 2016, for the 2016-2017 award/academic year.
-Beginning with the 2017–2018 FAFSA cycle, the application will become available to students and their families three months earlier on October 1 e.g., October 1, 2016, for the 2017-2018 award/academic year.
+The 2018/19 FAFSA application will become available to students and their families on October 1, 2017.
 This will allow students additional time to complete the FAFSA.
 While Suffolk University will keep its preferred financial aid application deadlines in place (http://www.suffolk.edu/admission/29555.php), students who have been admitted to Suffolk may now apply and receive their aid package earlier.

 Important Note for New Students: